-I'm not one to get too passionate about a movie one way or the other, until I've seen it.
-I like to go into each new fictional experience as a new experience, without allowing my perception to be colored by the opinions of society.
-I don't want advertizing to hype me up to overpraise something that's mediocre, and I don't want angry Tweets to stop me from enjoying something I would normally enjoy.
+I'm not one to get too passionate about a movie one way or the other until I've seen it.
+I like to go into each new fictional experience cold, without allowing my perception to be colored by the opinions of society.
+I don't want advertising to hype me up to overpraise something that's mediocre, and I don't want angry tweets to stop me from enjoying something I otherwise would.

 But, they did not.

 Apparently, the original Death Note Netflix film's success was "sizeable", and so there is now a sequel to it on the way.
 Oh what joyful days.

 Why Was the Original Death Note Movie So Bad?

 As I said, I don't really care that they changed the names of the characters in Death Note, changed the setting to America, and made the characters white except for L, who was played by a black man.
 (Is that blackwashing?)